santhosh062000/santhosh062000/README.md

-- 👋 Hi, I’m @santhosh kumar mallavarapu
+- 👋 Hi, I’m SANTHOSH KUMAR MALLAVARAPU
-- 👀 I’m interested in backend developer
+- 👀 I’m interested in backend development
-- 🌱 I’m currently learning advanced python
+- 🌱 I’m currently learning advanced python and SQL
 - 💞️ I’m looking to collaborate on other content github
 - 📫 How to reach me " mallavarapusanthoshkumar@gmail.com "

 <!---